 Many believe that after Jesus died on the cross, He descended into hell.
 The Apostle’s Creed certainly says this, but as for myself, I am undecided.
 Let’s look briefly at the evidence.

-Peter says that God did not leave the soul of Jesus in Hades, but raised Him up from the dead.
+In Acts 2:31, Peter says that God did not leave the soul of Jesus in Hades, but raised Him up from the dead.
 The term “Hades” does not actually refer to hell as many believe, but is “the place of the dead.”

 1 Peter 4:6

-If this is true, the question of course is, “Why?”
+If this is true, the question then is, “Why?”
 Was he giving them a second chance?
 Was He taunting them?
 Neither option makes much sense.
 Whatever this verse means, it must be understood in the context of other passages in the letter, such as 1 Peter 3:18-20.
 This text says that by the Spirit, Jesus preached to spirits who were in prison, who rebelled in the days of Noah.

 This passage is notoriously difficult, and is therefore a weak foundation upon which to build any doctrine about what Jesus did or did not do after His death and before His resurrection.

 Finally, some point to various other texts of Scripture such as the story of the rich man and Lazarus (Luke 16:19-31), and the report that at the resurrection of Jesus, many who were formerly dead were raised to life (Matt 27:52-53) as evidence that Jesus did go preach to some spirits in hell, or in a “suburb of hell” called Abraham’s Bosom, and some were raised back to life.